Visual Localization Under Appearance Change: Filtering Approaches: Experiments

 \section{Experiments}

-In this section we present experiments to show that performance of the propose VL method on synthetic as well as real datasets.
-For quantitative results we report the mean and median translation and orientation errors.
-The translation error is calculated as the Euclidean distance $||c_{est} - c_{gt}||_2$.
+To validate the performance of our proposed VL methods, we conduct experiments on synthetic as well as real datasets.
+For quantitative results, the translation error is calculated as the Euclidean distance $||c_{est} - c_{gt}||_2$.
 The orientation error $|\alpha|$ is computed as the angular difference $2 \, cos(|\alpha|) = trace(R_{gt}^{-1} \, R_{est})$ between estimated and ground truth camera rotation matrices $R_{est}$ and $R_{gt}$.